-The 7th edition of the Health and Ageing Thesaurus has been developed by the Departmental Library for use in all areas of the Department of Health and Ageing.
+The 7th edition of the Health Thesaurus has been developed by the Departmental Library for use in all areas of the Department of Health.

-The Health and Ageing Thesaurus is a living working tool which assists consistency and subject retrieval of health and ageing concepts.
+The Health Thesaurus is a living working tool which assists consistency and subject retrieval of health concepts.
 By standardising concepts to one single subject heading, the Thesaurus forms the basis for a common terminology within the Department.